mayasaffron/Kaur-Health/testing.md

 | ----------- | ----------- | ----------- |
 | Site User | Be able to easily access information about Juspreet and the services she offers | Trust the validity of her and her services. |

-- The about page is breif and informative, not only do users have access to inforamtion regarding Juspreet and her work, they can also find testimonies from clients too.
+- The about page is brief and informative, not only do users have access to information regarding Juspreet and her work, but they can find testimonies from clients too.
 - I feel the about page, fully satisfies this user story.